julienloizelet/crowdsec-splunk-app/dev/README.md

 ```

 When the container is created, [Splunk set all permissions](https://github.com/splunk/docker-splunk/blob/develop/docs/SECURITY.md#splunk-home-ownership) to `splunk` user and group.
-so you need to change the ownership of the folder to your user:
+That's why you need to change the ownership of the folder to your user:

 ```bash
 sudo chown -R $USER:$USER ../../